Your site has natural clusters; your linking should too

 Blog posts → Product categories

-Your content attracts search traffic; your product pages convert it.
+Your content often attracts search traffic; your product pages typically convert it.
 Link from /blog/ pages to /products/ categories based on topic relevance.
 A post about "how to choose pendant lights" links to your pendant light category automatically.

 Location pages → Service pages